micro-ROS/micro-ROS.github.io/_docs/tutorials/core/create_new_type/index.md

 ## Using type composition

 It is possible to create custom types that include members from another ROS 2 message types packages.
-For example let's add a memeber with type `Point32` from the ROS 2 package `geometry_msgs`.
+For example let's add a member with type `Point32` from the ROS 2 package `geometry_msgs`.

 First of all, you have to include the dependency in the `CMakeLists.txt`: